miskhill/Project4/README.md

 #### Project Brief

--   **Build a full-stack application**  by making your own backend and your own front-end
+-   **Build a full-stack application**  by making your own backend and your own front-end.
--   **Use an Express API**  to serve your data from a Django database
+-   **Use an Express API**  to serve your data from a Django database.
--   **Consume your API with a separate front-end**  built with React
+-   **Consume your API with a separate front-end**  built with React.
 -   **Be a complete product**  build multiple relationships.

 **Project Overview**